"International Journal of Physical Education, Sports and Health"

 How to cite this article:

 Anuj Kumar.
 Pre-competitive anxiety levels in female players competing in individual versus team games.
-International Journal of Physical Education, Sports and Health.
-2016; 3(2): 303-304.
+Int J Phys Educ Sports Health 2016;3(2):303-304.